mszegedy/plea/story/ch-4.md

 Tosha shrugged.

 Artemis took this as an opening to interrupt.
 "Hey guys.
 Good morning, Vasilisa.
-So, uh… tangentially relevant topic: we need to do something about food."
+So, uh… tangentially relevant topic: we need to do something about food.
+And meds."

 It was finally Tosha's turn to know something about magic.
 "Do the Ryzhayas not have spare food?" they asked.
 "They must feed all these idols somehow."